About Western Law

 Western Law currently does not accept college study or college degrees as eligible pre-law study for admission.
 Moreover, college courses are not included in your GPA calculation.

 College courses for which you received credit towards a university degree, as part of a pathways or bridging program, will be considered as appropriate pre-law study, provided you have at least 3 years of university study beyond the college transfer credits.
-If you are in a formal collaborative college/university (2+2) program, a third year of university study may not be required.
+If you are in a formal collaborative college/university (2+2) program with a common curriculum approved by both institutions, a third year of university study may not be required.

 Personal Statement